Quackers29/CC-Towns/README.md

   List all upgrades, can set Possible upgrades per town type, can set default Base upgrades per town, Each Possible upgrade is listed in the Upgrades page, each can be selected to its own Display page, Display pages show requirements of the upgrade and list the resource Cost and Prerequisites.
-  Display shows if each item is fufilled and allows the upgrade to be made.
+  Display shows if each item is fulfilled and allows the upgrade to be made.
 The Duration sets the time in seconds to complete the upgrade.

   ![2023-10-11_19 57 47](https://github.com/Quackers29/CC-Towns/assets/11053436/a5042ac2-e79b-4756-8205-915d98789c07)